 In 1973, The Republic of Ireland and the United Kingdom both acceded to the European Economic Community (EEC).

-In 1973, both the Republic of Ireland and the United Kingdom, including Northern Ireland, joined the European Economic Community.
+In 1973, both the Republic of Ireland and the United Kingdom, which included Northern Ireland, joined the European Economic Community.

-In 1973, there was an unsuccessful attempt to end the Troubles politically, known as the Sunningdale Agreement.
+In 1973, there was an unsuccessful attempt to end the Troubles politically, with the Sunningdale Agreement.

 In 1982, Northern Ireland qualified for the World Cup finals.